 Note:

 In case the VIP is not shown to be chosen as the destination in policy, it is because the incoming interface of the policy is different than the interface binding configured for the VIP.
-Make sure the binding interface is as same as the incoming interface on the policy, or use 'any' instead when configuring VIP.
+Make sure the binding interface is the same as the incoming interface on the policy, or use 'any' instead when configuring VIP.

 From the CLI: